Immigration , Legal aid | Exam

 The expected standards are designed to reflect the issues encountered by practitioners and ensure that accredited members are able to deliver good quality advice and representation.

-Candidates have 3 hours and 45 minutes to answer XXXX questions.
+Candidates have 3 hours and 45 minutes to complete the examination, which consists of 100 marks separated into 5 parts.
 In order to pass the examination you must achieve a mark of at least 50%.
 If your time expires the examination will submit automatically.